 Amy Marion – Research Coordinator

-Carlye brings experience working to support and strengthen a variety of social change initiatives, many of which lie at the intersection of food systems and community development.
-In her role as Research Assistant, she leads the evaluations of ASAP’s programs, conducts research on the impact of local food systems, and serves as a partner on a collaborative, multi-organizational initiative aimed at developing and supporting local food councils throughout the state.
-Prior to joining ASAP, she worked with Rural Support Partners, a social enterprise focused on strengthening cross-sector organizations and funder networks throughout rural Appalachia.
-Additionally, she brings years of consulting experience in organizational strategic planning, communications, and applied research.
-Carlye received her bachelor’s degree in Community & Regional Planning and Sustainable Development from Appalachian State University, and after a year of apprenticing on a WNC farm, returned to school for a Master’s degree in Urban Studies with a focus on Alternative Food Systems from Portland State University.
+Amy brings experience both working on farms in Western North Carolina and critically examining the food system through research projects.
+In her role as Research Assistant, she leads the evaluations of ASAP’s programs, conducts research on the impact of local food system development, and serves as a partner on a collaborative, multi-organizational initiative aimed at developing and supporting local food councils throughout the state.
+Amy received her Bachelor’s degree in Community & Regional Planning and Sustainable Development from Appalachian State University, and after a year of apprenticing on a WNC farm, returned to school for a Master’s degree in Urban Studies with a focus on Alternative Food Systems from Portland State University.
 She has been part of ASAP’s research team since 2017.